Close ILTakeCare Suggestion

 FAQs

-No. Third-party premiums are fixed by IRDAI and stay the same regardless of your vehicle’s IDV.
+No. IRDAI fixes third-party premiums, and it stays the same regardless of your vehicle’s IDV.

-While you can opt for a higher IDV, it will increase your premium.
+While you can opt for a higher IDV, it will result in a higher premium.
 However, the insurance company may not accept your application if the chosen IDV is much higher than the market value.

-• How can I reduce the depreciation on my bike naturally?
+3. How can I naturally reduce the depreciation on my bike?

-You can reduce depreciation value by servicing your bike regularly, maintaining it well, using genuine parts, avoiding claims and riding safely.
+You can reduce the depreciation of your vehicle by servicing it regularly, maintaining it well, using genuine parts, avoiding claims and riding safely.
 Also, adding a zero-depreciation cover will further help.

 Disclaimer: The information provided in this blog is for educational and informational purposes only.
 It may contain outdated data and information regarding the topic featured in the article.
 It is advised to verify the currency and relevance of the data and information before taking any major steps.
 ICICI Lombard is not liable for any inaccuracies or consequences resulting from the use of this outdated information.